pyvideo/richard/docs/admin/api.rst

 * ``username`` - your richard site admin username
 * ``api_key`` - the api key for your account

-The api_key is generated in the richard admin area of the site in the `Tastypie` section under `Api keys`.

-Anonymous users have read-only access to all the data except videos that are in DRAFT status.

-Site admin can do that as well as:

-* see videos in DRAFT status
-* delete items
-* create items
-* update items

 .. _HTTP header: http://django-tastypie.readthedocs.org/en/latest/authentication_authorization.html#apikeyauthentication